RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execute-Atomic-Tests-(Remote).md

 ## Establish a PS Session (From Windows to Windows)

-To execute an atomic test on a remote machine, you must first establish a PowerShell Session.
+To execute an atomic test on a remote machine, you must first [meet the prerequisites](https://github.com/redcanaryco/invoke-atomicredteam/wiki/Execute-Atomic-Tests-(Remote)#prerequisites) and establish a PowerShell Session.

 ```powershell
 # example session establishment to a computer named 'testcomputer'